 Scholarships offered to international and American students alike are based on family financial circumstances; we offer no merit, academic, or other non-need scholarships.
 Fee waivers are available if the application fee presents a hardship.

 Cambridge, Massachusetts, combines the attractions of a cosmopolitan city with the charm and history of a New England town.
 Organized around traditional town greens, tree-lined squares, cobblestone streets, colonial church spires, and the grassy banks of the Charles River, Cambridge is also one of metropolitan Boston’s vital urban centers.
 Both cities are served by Logan International Airport, a subway system linking them, and major highway access to the mountains and seashores of New England.

-Type of College: Harvard College is the undergraduate program of Harvard University.
+Type of School: Harvard College is the undergraduate program of Harvard University.
 It is a private, coeducational, four-year liberal arts program leading to the bachelor’s degree.

 Size of Campus: 216 acres in Cambridge; 4,947 acres including all facilities